 While travelling to Thailand was very straightforward before the pandemic, the Kingdom now requires more paperwork and preparation to enter the country.

-Another step is the Certificate of Entry (COE).
-AFTER you received your visa, you need to register for the COE.
+Update November 2021: Another step is the Thailand Pass (the successor of the Certificate of Entry (COE)).
+The COE has been substituted by the Thailand Pass in November 2021.
+(I have personally not applied for this pass, as I was still applying in a period where the application was via the COE.
+From what I have seen so far, it is very similar to the COE.
+I will update this post once the Thailand Pass is up and running and when I have more experience with it.)
+AFTER you received your visa, you need to register for the Thailand Pass.
 (Find more information on the website of the Thai government here.)
 After your registration was approved (which took about one working day in my case), you will need to upload travel documents (flight tickets), the ASQ booking and a travel insurance which covers Covid-19.
 I advise here to also check with the Thai embassy in your country for recommendations about Covid-insurances.
 You will be notified if your COE is approved.
 I got the final approval via email after another working day.

-Once approved, you need to get a so-called “Fit to Fly Certificate”, a medical certificate that you are able to fly.
-I used the sample supplied at the Thai Airways website and went to my general practitioner to be examined and have it signed and stamped.
+Update November 2021: The “Fit to Fly Certificate” was abolished in mid-2021.
+It was a medical certificate that you are able to fly.
+If you need such a certificate for whatever reason, I used the sample supplied at the Thai Airways website and went to my general practitioner to be examined and have it signed and stamped.
 This certificate must not be older than 72 hours before departure and the certificate has to be in English or Thai language.

 In addition, you will need a PCR-test to prove that you are Covid-negative.
 This test also must not be older than 72 hours before departure.